qiskit-community/qiskit-alt/README.md

 ### Motivations

 * Julia is developed largely by applied mathematicians.
 It is dedicated to correct, performant, technical, computing.
-But devs are committed to providing a complete ecosystem, as expected of any ambitious modern language.
+But the developers are committed to providing a complete ecosystem, as expected of any ambitious modern language.
 A successful full-stack [web framework](https://github.com/GenieFramework/Genie.jl) is written in Julia.